 In the prospectuses for XIV, there are some disconcerting discussions about termination events.
 For XIV the termination event is triggered if the daily percentage drop exceeds 80%.
 I did some digging into these events to try and figure out how likely they are to occur.
 If you’d like to read a more general discussion about this ETN you can read this post.

-First of all XIV provisions for termination/acceleration relate to volatility futures not the CBOE’s VIX index.
+First of all XIV provisions for termination/acceleration relate to VIX futures not the CBOE’s VIX index.
 The VIX relates to the instantaneous implied volatility of the S&P 500—which is a different thing.
 Volatility futures have contracts with different expiration dates.
 Typically the further out their expiration dates (e.g., 6 months from now), the slower they react to the day-to-day moves of the market.
 XIV is based on the two futures contracts that are closest to expiration, the administrators for these funds adjust their positions in these contracts daily to achieve an effective average time till expiration of 30 days.

 VXX does the same thing, except it is trying to be long volatility, not short/daily inverse % of volatility.
 When trying to understand XIV you can view them as being a short position in VXX , or tracking the opposite daily percentage move of VXX (XIV).

 VXX is not as volatile as the VIX index.
 On a day with sharp market moves VXX will typically move about half the percentage move of what VIX does.
 VXX can still make big moves however—one day during the May 2010 Flash Crash, it jumped almost 25%—the VIX on that day jumped 46%.

 - Prevent the ETN value from going negative (they specify in these prospectuses that the value will be greater than or equal to zero)

 - Protect the provider from undue market risk in hedging these products during volatile times